 Seth joined the University of Edinburgh as a lecturer in finance in 1989, having previously worked as a credit analyst and lending officer for two merchant banks.
-He has since taught a wide range of finance courses on undergraduate, MBA and MSc programmes, and for companies.
+He has since taught a wide range of finance courses on undergraduate, MBA and MSc programmes.

 In 2002 he moved to Heriot-Watt University, where he established an MSc in Finance and became Head of Department of Accounting and Finance.
-He rejoined Edinburgh University in 2007.
+He rejoined the University of Edinburgh in 2007, and has served as Director of MSc in Finance 2007-11 and Head of Accounting and Finance Group 2010-15.
 His current teaching and research interests are mainly in corporate finance.
 He holds a BA in Politics, Philosophy and Economics (Oxford), an MPhil in Philosophy of Mind (St Andrews), and a PhD in Finance (Edinburgh).

 He is an associate editor of European Journal of Finance, and the author of The Cost of Capital: Intermediate Theory (Cambridge University Press, 2005).
 Seth is interested in supervising PhD students in corporate finance.

-Seth's research and teaching are mainly in corporate finance, including seasoned equity offers, the cost of capital, leverage and dividend policy.
-He also conducts research concerning banking and asset management.
+Seth's research and teaching are mainly in corporate finance, including payout policy, seasoned equity offers, and the cost of capital.
+He has also conducted research on bank lending to companies, bank governance, and mutual financial institutions.
 Recent projects include:

 - the impact of pension contributions on company dividends

 - choice of discount rate to value defined benefit pension obligations

 - effects of professional investment in family-controlled companies

 - a comparison of the cost of capital and social discount rate